cburgess5294/BurgessWorld/BM83/README.md

 Unzip the Turnkeu files into a folder
 Download the CONFIG HEX files, DSP, and GFP firmware files into a folder

-TO upload firmware and config via USB:
+TO UPDATE FIRMWARE AND CONFIG VIA NATIVE USB:

   Connect a USB-breakout board as shown in the configuration image from the configuration subfolder.